 Using these people can make global payments whenever they can.
 They won’t have to wait for several days for their loved ones to get the money.
 Also, the minimalistic fee will save you a huge amount of money in the long run.

-Blockchain supports a wide range of consensus mechanism for validating a transaction.
+Blockchain supports a wide range of consensus algorithms for blockchain to validate a transaction.
 Consensus mechanisms are a way to reach an agreement between nodes on the network.
 When you are dealing with millions of nodes on the network, it gets extremely difficult to reach an agreement without the help of consensus.

 As this is a trustless environment, only the algorithms can help them maintain the distributed ledger.
 It’s one of the special features of Blockchain.